hn374/Cesium-Materials-Catalog/README.md

 On one of the terminals, run `npm run server` to start the server.
 This is how you are going to get the data for the materials list.

 On the other terminal, run `npm run serve` to start the web application.
 After that, you should go to `http://localhost:8000/dev` to see the materials catalog.

+## Running JS Doc

+To run JS Doc, use the command `jsdoc materials-catalog.js` and it will generate an `out` folder, in there you will find the generated html docs.